Services & Information

 Bullying is aggressive or insulting behavior by an individual or group, often repeated over a period of time, that intentionally hurts or harms.
 Teasing, name-calling, inappropriate sexual comments, taunting, and threatening to cause harm can be classed as bullying.

 Types of Online Bullying

 Verbal - Name calling, racist, sexist or homophobic remarks.

-Indirect - Spreading rumours, excluding someone from social groups, spreading nasty stories & publishing offensive remarks on things such as social or forums.
+Indirect - Spreading rumours, excluding someone from social groups, spreading nasty stories, or publishing offensive remarks on things such as social or forums.

 Support for the Victim

 Depending on how an individual takes it, responding to the bullying in a productive manner can be difficult.
 In some cases, the buliied victim may find it hard to report the case in fear of being labelled a “snitch”.
 However the bullying could potentially intensify without external assistance, which usually exacerbates the pre-existing situation.
-You must first realise you are not to blame for the way you’re being treated.
+REMEMBER, you are not to blame for the way you’re being treated.

-It is strongly encouraged to seek assistance.
+It is strongly encouraged that you seek assistance.
 Dealing with bullying can be a hazardous terrain to travel on your own, but you don't have to.
 We are here to help.